I Want To...

 A: While there is nothing that can make POTS go away for good, there are ways to address the symptoms.
 One treatment option is a diet that involves increasing your salt and water intake.
 This helps your body retain fluids and increase the blood volume.

 The other treatment is exercise — even though it may be the last thing on your mind.
 Pushing through fatigue is difficult, but exercise can help you maintain healthy blood circulation.
+Exercise should be prescribed and closely monitored by your doctor.
+It often starts as low-intensity exercise that can be done while you are lying down, and gradually increases as your body is able to tolerate more physical activity, although each person's experience is different.

 POTS treatment has to be tailored to address your specific symptoms and underlying conditions.
 Be wary of trying treatments you find online without consulting with your doctor.
 A treatment that makes one POTS patient better may make another worse.